shubham-king/PglRobot/README.md

 ## How to setup/deploy.

 ### Read these notes carefully before proceeding
- - Edit any mentions of @AuraXSupport to your own support chat.
+ - Edit any mentions of @robottech_chat to your own support chat.
  - Your code must be open source and a link to your fork's repository must be there in the start reply of the bot.
-[See this](https://github.com/iisgaurav/PglRobot)
+[See this](https://github.com/shubham-king/dablu_robot)
  - Lastly, if you are found to run this repo without the code being open sourced or the repository link not mentioned in the bot, we will push a gban for you in our network because of being in violation of the license, you are free to be a dick and not respect the open source code (we do not mind) but we will not be having you around our chats.